encyclopedia of science fiction

 the new wave movement in science fiction

-was part of the much larger social revolution in the 1960's,
+was part of the much larger social revolution

-it was a rebellion against the accepted idioms of the science fiction category,
+the accepted idioms of the science fiction category,

-and can be seen as the single most important development in science fiction
+and can be seen as the single most important

-in the sixties, science fiction has reached its "Golden Age",
+in the sixties, science fiction has reached

-no longer science fiction, but real achievement with man travellng in space,
+but real achievement with man travelling in space,

 computer technology advancing very fast